vercel/next.js/docs/api-reference/next/future/image.md

 ## Migration

 Although `layout` is not available, you can migrate `next/image` to `next/future/image` using a few props.
-The following code snippets help you to understand the comparison between these two components:
+The following code snippets compare the two components:

 #### before: `next/image`